Montana Resources

 Grant-Making Per Year: In 2018, the Montana Healthcare Foundation provided grants in the amount of $4.5 million.

-Recovery and Supportive Housing Grantee Example: The Western Montana Mental Health Center is a grantee in Missoula, Montana, that offers a variety of services for individuals struggling with substance abuse.
+Recovery and Supportive Housing Grantee Example: The Western Montana Mental Health Center is a grantee in Missoula, Montana, that offers a variety of services for individuals struggling with a substance use disorder.
 The Health Center provides supportive housing to help individuals develop life skills and live independently while maintaining sobriety.

 Morgan Family Foundation